sg893052/sonic-buildimage/devops/tam/tam-qlm-hld.md

 2.0 Queue Latency Monitor provisioning as listed below.

-- Latency boundaries to identify the latency bucket ranges.
+- Latency ranges are predefined.
 QLM reports contain the number of packets whose latency falls in the given ranges on per queue basis.

 - ACL configuration to identify a flow-group to monitor.